HEM® Sapphire for Optical Applications

 - Refractory temperature tolerance to within a few hundred degrees to its 2040°C melting point

 - Chemical resistivity stable in many acid environments at high temperatures

 - An attractive choice for laser host applications and use at cryogenic temperatures because of high thermal conductivity

 - Thermal shock resistance because high strength and high thermal conductivity allow it to survive extreme thermal shock conditions

 - Hardness – excellent rain erosion resistance and low frictional coefficient

 - High dielectric constant (9.39 from 1.0 MHz to 8.5 GHz)

-GT’s HEM Sapphire is used in many mechanical applications because of its large size, strength, abrasion resistance and chemical stability.
-HEM Sapphire has undergone extensive compressive and tensile strength testing at many different temperatures in order to understand its intrinsic failure modes and suitability for different applications.
-HEM Sapphire has thus been optimized for various mechanical applications by leveraging its intrinsic strength and the company’s application specific Sapphire performance knowledge.
-Sapphire’s anisotropic nature requires that crystallographic orientations be optimized for the direction of forces and temperatures to which the component will be subjected.
-Leverage GT’s 40 years of Sapphire growth, testing and fabrication knowledge to help you understand the benefits of HEM Sapphire for your mechanical applications.
+HEM® sapphire is used in many mechanical applications because of its large size, strength, abrasion resistance and chemical stability.
+HEM® sapphire has undergone extensive compressive and tensile strength testing at many different temperatures in order to understand its intrinsic failure modes and suitability for different applications.
+HEM® sapphire material is used in high operating temperatures above 1,200 degrees Celsius because of its thermal shock resistance.
+However, it is critical to leverage sapphire’s intrinsic strength by using proper optical fabrication equipment and processing know-how.
+Low damage operations result in high-strength sapphire parts.
+Moreover, sapphire’s anisotropic nature requires that crystallographic orientations be optimized for the direction of forces and temperatures to which the component will be subjected.
+We have done the mechanical testing and analysis and will guide our customers with this knowledge.